rahuldange1989/LocalWeatherApp/README.md

 # LocalWeatherApp
 App to show Weather Information for current location.
 Given app is Universal app which will work on iOS devices in both orientations i.e. Portrait and Landscape.

+You can download and run project directly.
+No third party libraries used.

 # Sample App Images

 | *Portrait*      | *Landscape*     |